 Choosing the Right Venue

-What to look for: robust internet infrastructure (not just “we have WiFi”), proper AV capabilities, and a layout that works for cameras without blocking sightlines for in-person attendees.
+What to look for: robust internet infrastructure (not just “we have WiFi” — ask for dedicated bandwidth and get the numbers in writing), proper AV capabilities, and a layout that works for cameras without blocking sightlines for in-person attendees.

 The Technology Stack